 ❤️ Why you'll love this recipe

-If you have a tomato.... or two..... or ten!
-This will help you preserve some of those and trust me, it will be your new favorite condiment!
+If you have a few tomato plants, this will preserve some of those fresh tomatoes and trust me, it will be your new favorite condiment!

 - tomatoes - you can use any variety or color of ripe tomatoes, the tastier the tomato the better the tomato relish will taste.

-- for seasoning, you'll need salt, pepper, sugar and celery seed.
+- for seasoning, you'll need kosher salt or sea salt, black pepper, white sugar and celery seed.

 - red wine vinegar - in addition to the tang you'll get from it helps preserve the tomatoes.